Wildlife Observation

 SIDE TRIP

 From Tadoussac, take Route 172 to Sacré-Coeur, where you can visit the Ferme 5 Étoiles holiday resort.
-Spend the night at the farm, which is a refuge for wild animals (including moose, wolves and bison), and participate in caring for the animals.
-A black bear-watching activity with a guide is also available.
+Spend the night at the farm, which is a refuge for wild animals (including moose, wolves and bison), and help feed the animals.
+You can also participate in a guided black bear-watching activity.